-Wolaver: We have two people operating three- or four-persons plant so thank you very much, Steve and Brad.
+Wolaver: We have two people operating a 3-4 person plant so thank you very much, Steve and Brad.

 Hill: This sort of priority list illustrates the real time nature of the until other things pop up and become the priority.